Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: The Weil-Petersson metric and its synthetic properties

-\textbf{Tangent cones of the Weil-Petersson completion of Teichm\"{u}ller space:} The completion of Teichm\"{u}ller space with the Weil-Petersson metric is a $\CAT(0)$ space.
-Assigned to any point $p$ of a $\CAT(0)$ space there is $AC_{p}$ the Alexandrov tangent cone consisting of equivalence classes of geodesics $\zeta$ starting at the point $p$.
+{\bf Tangent cones of the Weil-Petersson completion of the Teichm\"{u}ller space:} The completion of the Teichm\"{u}ller space with the Weil-Petersson metric is a $\CAT(0)$ space.
+Assigned to any point $p$ in a $\CAT(0)$ space there is the Alexandrov tangent cone $AC_{p}$ consisting of equivalence classes of geodesic rays $\zeta$ starting at the point $p$.
 Two geodesics $\zeta$ and $\zeta'$ starting at $p$ are equivalent if their angle at $p$ in the sense of Alexandrov is equal to $0$.
 For more detail about tangent cones see \cite{bhnpc}.